raspberrypilearning/star-collector/en/step_1.md

 </p>

 You will:
-+ Use colliders and triggers to control what happens when Game objects collide.
++ Use colliders and triggers to control what happens when GameObjects collide.
 + Add sound and particle effects.
-+ Create, set and display score and time variables.
++ Create, set, and display score and time variables.

 --- no-print ---
 --- task ---
 ### Try it
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
 Try and collect the stars as fast as you can.
-How close do you have to get to a star to collect it?
-What happens to the time when you have collected all the stars?
-What effects does the star have?
+How close do you have to be to a star to collect it?
+What happens to the time when you have collected all of the stars?
+What graphic effects does the star have?
 </div>
 <div class="scratch-preview" style="margin-left: 15px;">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/485673032/?autostart=false" frameborder="0"></iframe>